duckonomy/ianpark.dev/src/content/post/spring-to-go-5.md

 }
 ```

 2. **No Hidden Control Flow**: In Java, an exception can bubble up through multiple layers of code, making it hard to reason about the program's flow.
 With Go, you can trace the error handling path by just reading the code line by line.
-It's like having a map with "You Are Here" markers everywhere instead of just hoping you'll end up at the right place.
+It's like having a map with *You Are Here* markers everywhere instead of just hoping you'll end up at the right place.

 3. **Forced Error Design**: Because Go makes you handle errors explicitly, you're forced to think about error cases during development, not just when things break in production.
 It's like building a ship in a bottle - you have to plan each step carefully because you can't just reach in and fix things later.